 Series 1 of Doctor Who reaches an important turning point with “Dalek”, an episode that has a pretty spoilery title.
-Any newcomers to the franchise probably wouldn’t know what a Dalek is going in, so the title would mean nothing to them, but let’s just say this episode doesn’t even attempt to hide what it’s about, presumably to draw in returning viewers from the classic series and get them excited.
+Any newcomers to the franchise probably wouldn’t know what a Dalek is going in to it, so the title would mean nothing to them, but let’s just say this episode doesn’t even attempt to hide what it’s about, presumably to draw in returning viewers from the classic series and get them excited.
 In fact, most of the Daleks’ episodes have their names in the titles, since the Daleks boost ratings.
 I consider “Dalek” to be the lynchpin story of Series 1, the one the rest of the series’ story arc and the Ninth Doctor’s character arc pivots around, as well as the second great episode of Series 1 so far (after “The Unquiet Dead“).
 It covers a lot of ground in just forty-five minutes, so like “Rose“, “Dalek” has a very compact, succinct and tightly-written screenplay that doesn’t waste a moment diving into what makes the Ninth Doctor tick or doling out significant character-establishing moments for the supporting cast.
 “Dalek” was written by Rob Shearman, who adapted it from his previous Dalek audio story, “Jubilee”.
-Rob Shearman never returned to write another episode for the revival, which puts him in the camp of writers who wrote unique, standout episodes for “Doctor Who” but opted out of a repeat performance, along with Matt Jones (“The Impossible Planet / The Satan Pit“), James Moran (“The Fires Of Pompeii”), Richard Curtis (“Vincent And The Doctor”), Neil Cross (“The Rings Of Akhaten”, “Hide”), and Paul Cornell (“Father’s Day”, “Human Nature / The Family Of Blood”).
+Rob Shearman never returned to write another episode for the revival, which puts him in the camp of writers who wrote unique, standout episodes for “Doctor Who” but opted out of a repeat performance, along with Matt Jones (“The Impossible Planet / The Satan Pit“), James Moran (“The Fires Of Pompeii“), Richard Curtis (“Vincent And The Doctor”), Neil Cross (“The Rings Of Akhaten”, “Hide”), and Paul Cornell (“Father’s Day“, “Human Nature / The Family Of Blood“).
 The last five episodes have taken their time easing us into the world of “Doctor Who”, and this episode is when we get our first large taste of Whoniverse lore when we’re introduced to the Doctor’s greatest enemies, and the series’ arc villains, the Daleks.